mpaldridge/mpaldridge.github.io/_posts/2022-08-05-long-new-yorker.md

 * ["The Luzhin Defense](https://www.newyorker.com/magazine/1964/05/09/the-luzhin-defense-part-i) by Vladimir Nabokov (1965, two parts, 55k words, book of the same title);
 * ["The Prime of Miss Jean Brodie"](https://www.newyorker.com/magazine/1961/10/14/the-prime-of-miss-jean-brodie) by Muriel Spark (1961, 31k words, book of the same title).

-The longest **poem** I found was John Betjeman's autobiographical poem ["Summoned by Bells"](https://www.newyorker.com/magazine/1960/08/27/summoned-by-bells) (1960, about 1250 lines, book of the same title).
+The longest **poem** I found was John Betjeman's autobiographical poem ["Summoned by Bells"](https://www.newyorker.com/magazine/1960/08/27/summoned-by-bells) (1960, 1250 lines, book of the same title).